cjneely10/MetaSanity/README.md

 Evaluate MAGs for completion and contamination using CheckM, and evaluate redundancy using FastANI.
 Optionally predict phylogeny using GTDB-Tk.
 A final BioMetaDB project is generated, or updated, with a table that provides a summary of the results.

 ### [FuncSanity](FuncSanity.md)
 Provides functional annotation options through PROKKA, KEGG, InterProScan, the carbohydrate-active enzymes (CAZy) database, and the MEROPS database.
-Optionally, MEROPS matches can be filtered to target predicted outer membrane and extracellular proteins using PSORTb and SignalP.
+Optionally, MEROPS matches can be filtered to target predicted outer membrane and extracellular proteins using PSORTb and SignalP4.1.
 KEGG results are processed through KEGG-Decoder to provide visual heatmaps of metabolic functions and pathways.

 ### BioMetaDB